0xshinobii/so101-rt-control/README.md

 ## What this does not claim

+- **The hardware PD vs computed-torque comparison is not a matched-gain repeat of the sim one.** Same controller classes, different gains, and on hardware a position overlay on the servo's inner PD.
+The −65% / −50% is still that comparison on the arm; it is not the sim −87% experiment.
 - **Only the elbow's `K_servo` is identified** (≈ 11 N·m/rad, from `g(q)`/droop on
   a settled stream).
-The other five — `(50, 90, 11, 50, 50, 50)` — are frozen
+The map is `(50, 90, 11, 50, 50, 50)`; the other five
-  placeholders, including wrist-flex, which carries real gravity torque.
-Elbow ≈ 11 against lift 90 on nominally identical servos is physically odd and unexplained.
+  entries are frozen placeholders, including wrist-flex, which carries real gravity torque.
+Elbow
+  ≈ 11 against lift 90 on nominally identical servos is physically odd and unexplained.
 So the closed-loop result is an elbow result: lift regresses in both calibrated runs, and only the elbow's error-versus-mass slope is